errnesto/eszett/README.md

 ## Without modern css

-Together with support for [`<style>` tags in react 19](https://react.dev/reference/react-dom/components/style) and css scoping [scope](https://developer.mozilla.org/en-US/docs/Web/CSS/@scope) the two helpers is all we need to encapsulate our styles inside our components.
+Together with support for [`<style>` tags in react 19](https://react.dev/reference/react-dom/components/style) and css scoping [css nesting](https://developer.mozilla.org/en-US/docs/Web/CSS/Nesting_selector) the two helpers is all we need to encapsulate our styles inside our components.

-But since scoped css has only limited availability you can also write classic css:
+You could use something like [postcss-preset-env](https://preset-env.cssdb.org/features/#nesting-rules) or you can also write classic css:

 ```jsx
 import sz, { scopeName } from "eszett";